betsol/ng-networking/readme.md

 Run:

-- `npm install && bower install` to initialize the project
+- `npm i && bower install` to initialize the project
 - `gulp build` to re-build the dist files

 Do not add dist files to the PR itself.